PranavAga/C_shell/README.md

 - I/O Redirection
     - throws error when the first I/O symbols don't have string next to it.
     - considers first file only when multiple files are entred for either input or output.
+    - if the output is being redirected to a file and being piped, it is not piped and the pipe is empty
+    - if the input is piped to and the next commands can take input from a file, it takes input only from the file and the pipe becomes empty